 The origin of the term flea market, like so many others, is rather murky.
 The most widely accepted view is that the term arose from the name of an outdoor bazaar in Paris, France, sometime in the 1880s called Le Marche aux Puces, which literally translates into “market of fleas.”

 It may have been referenced with fleas because of the vermin infesting the upholstery of furniture that was brought out to be sold, or there was a belief they were there, but no one knows for sure.
 There could be another possible story, as is the case with these things, which involved a slight change in the usage of the words.

-Around the time of Napolean III, straight and wide boulevards were constructed in Paris with new buildings being built along them.
-The second-hand goods dealers that once occupied the area were displaced, or had to “flee”.
+Around the time of Napoleon III, straight and wide boulevards were constructed in Paris with new buildings being built along them.
+The second-hand goods dealers that once occupied the area were displaced or had to “flee.”
 The dealers were able to continue to sell their wares, but they did so in front of the Porte de Clignancourt, a former fort, around 1860.
-During some particular time, these “flee markets” got changed into “flea markets” and the name Marche aux Puces.
+At some point, these “flee markets” got changed into “flea markets” and the name Marche aux Puces.

 The earliest English usage of the word from the Oxford English Dictionary dates from 1922, which further muddles where the term came from.
 Which of these possibilities do you think is correct?
-One thing is certain, flea markets have been around in one form or another for hundreds of years, and hopefully there aren’t any actual fleas when you looking to buy something.
+One thing is certain, flea markets have been around in one form or another for hundreds of years, and hopefully, there aren’t any actual fleas present when you’re looking to buy something.